maxlanceund/equal-system/papers/uncertainty-subsumption-en.md

 ## Abstract

 Certainty is the exception, not the default.
 Physics has shown across three scales that certainty is merely a temporary marker on a background of uncertainty.
 At the microscopic scale, quantum mechanics tells us: particles have no definite position before measurement (Wheeler & Zurek, 1983).
 At the macroscopic scale, thermodynamics tells us: isolated systems inevitably evolve toward entropy increase (Atkins, 2018).
 At the cosmic scale, cosmology tells us: visible, determinate matter constitutes only about 5% of the universe—dark matter and dark energy indicate that certainty was never locked in to begin with (Perlmutter et al., 1999; Riess et al., 1998).
 This paper proposes "uncertainty subsumption" as a unified description of this foundational structure, demonstrating how certainty is produced, how it is locked, and how it is inevitably returned.
 It also examines the position of the observer, defining the observer not as an external witness but as a finite system that participates in the structure's operation.
-This paper provides the foundational support for *The Limit Theory of Meaning* (Lanceund, 2026a) and *Boundary Acceleration* (Lanceund, 2026b).
+This paper provides the foundational support for *The Limit Theory of Meaning* (Zhong, 2026a) and *Boundary Acceleration* (Zhong, 2026b).

 **Keywords**: uncertainty subsumption; certainty; entropy; observer; finite interval